byterubpay/byterub-site/_posts/2018-08-20-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-08-20.md

 **\<suraeNoether>** ohhh yeah, still thinking about that, but my last attempt did not work the way i wanted it to. did you have ideas?
 **\<sarang>** I am still thinking about ways to do it with the new language afforded by the RuPol scheme
 **\<sarang>** I don't have any solid answers yet
-**\<sarang>** I think it's important to consider this and other topics that may become more relevant as Monero increases in adoption
+**\<sarang>** I think it's important to consider this and other topics that may become more relevant as ByteRub increases in adoption
 **\<sarang>** things like exchange blacklisting, outgoing view, etc.
 **\<sarang>** I also considered accumulator-based schemes off-chain for the view functionality, but you need to still prove that an output was generated correctly
 **\<sarang>** Not that a "me too" attitude matters, but it's clear that Zcash is introducing this to encourage exchange adoption